realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 ### Previously on Building an Online Game With LoopBack 4

-In last episode, we covered how to combine your self-defined authorization strategies and services with `@loopback/authentication` and how to apply it to your API.
+In last episode, we covered how to run our project in Docker and push it to Kubernetes cluster on IBM Cloud.

 Here are the previous episodes: